djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+24 Mar 2013 | Just got back from candelit yoga with Greg at YttP.
+Arrived to discover a message in my inbox saying I'm trending on [geekli.st](https://geekli.st/).
+Ha!
+Perfect end to a perfect day.

 24 Mar 2013 | NYC radio might be the best radio in the world.
 Is this your experience?

 24 Mar 2013 | Woke before the cocks crowed.
 Wrote code.
 Responded to readers.
 Hand-wrote a letter of gratitude.
 Consumed at least three espresso shots.
 Listened to my current favorite song (profile song).
 You have to be logged in to access; right now, the walled garden works for [the new myspace](https://new.myspace.com/gwenbell).